district09/check_netapp_ontap/README.md

 netapp_alarms
 desc: Check for Netapp console alarms.
 thresh: N/A not customizable.
-ode: The node option restricts this check by cluster-node name.
+node: The node option restricts this check by cluster-node name.

 cluster_health
 desc: Check the cluster disks for failure or other potentially undesirable states.